emilioforrer/haml_coffee_assets/README.md

 * `app/assets/javascripts/templates/users/new.hamlc` will become `JST['users/new']`
 * `app/assets/javascripts/templates/shared/form/address.hamlc` will become `JST['shared/form/address']`

+#### Template name filter

 If you wish to put the templates in a different location, you may want to modify `name_filter` in an initializer.

 ```ruby
 HamlCoffeeAssets::HamlCoffeeTemplate.name_filter = lambda { |n| n.sub /^templates\//, '' }
 ```

 By default, `name_filter` strips the leading `templates/` directory off of the name.
 Please note, `name_filter` is only applicable if you use the `.hamlc` extension and let Haml Coffee Assets handle the JST generation.
 If you use the `.jst.hamlc` extension, then Sprockets JST processor will name things accordingly (e.g., with `templates/` intact in this case).

 ### Basename